MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-ubuntu-16.04-on-minnowboardmax/docs/installing-ubuntu.md

 Now you can proceed to set up the MinnowBoard Turbot.
 As we did for powering up the board, you'll need to:
-1. Connect a micro-HDMI cable from the board to your monitor (and turn the monitor on)
+1. Connect a microHDMI cable from the board to your monitor (and turn the monitor on)
 1. Connect a USB keyboard to the top USB connector.
 While not required, it's easier to install Ubuntu with a mouse, so you'd need to connect a USB hub to the top USB connector on the MinnowBoard Turbot, and then connect the keyboard and mouse